rdryan/Notebook/USB Study Note1.md

 **Disconnect**

 * low-/full-speed, the pull-down resistors present at host or hub will cause both D+ and D- to be pulled low (like an SE0).
-A disconnect condition is indicated if the host or hub is not driving the data lines and an SE0 persists on a downstream facing port for more then TDDIS.
+A disconnect condition is indicated if the host or hub is not driving the data lines and an SE0 persists on a downstream facing port for more than TDDIS.

 * high-speed, by sensing the doubling in differential signal amplitude across the D+ and D- lines that can occur when the device terminations are removed.